jaytmiller/htc-utils/aws-annex-setup/README.md

 ```

 **NOTE:** some of the configuration files explitly name the EC2 user and
-are currently configured with "centos".
+are currently configured with "ec2-user".

 ### Create annex-user and set up Key files